HermanMartinus/justsketchme-frontend/_posts/2021-06-07-introducing-duplicate.md

 ![](/uploads/new-gif-for-duplicate.gif)

-Next up, we have a kind of roman forum moment going on, and by making use of duplicate you can recreate the level of precision and symmetry that is so indicative of the architecture of that period.
+Next up, we have a kind of roman forum moment going on, and by making use of clone you can recreate the level of precision and symmetry that is so indicative of the architecture of that period.

 <video width="512" height="512" playsinline autoplay muted loop> <source src="/uploads/screen-recording-2021-06-08-at-08-34-35.mp4" type="video/mp4"> </video>